sradics/digital-garden/_notes/Team Genius.md

 Some appear to have learned this skill from extensive experience as leaders on the way up.
 But others appear to be born with the specific neural circuits that empower them with either a kind of “social intelligence” or a set of interpersonal competencies that inspire others to do great things. — location: [1080](kindle://book?action=open&asin=B00OG8AXKO&location=1080) ^ref-21589

 ---
+Some appear to have learned this skill from extensive experience as leaders on the way up.
+But others appear to be born with the specific neural circuits that empower them with either a kind of “social intelligence” or a set of interpersonal competencies that inspire others to do great — location: [1154](kindle://book?action=open&asin=B00OG8AXKO&location=1154) ^ref-57719

+---
 will trigger similar laughter in his or her team—a — location: [1089](kindle://book?action=open&asin=B00OG8AXKO&location=1089) ^ref-58182

 ---